List of Ligatures: Guide For Typographers

 It will allow you to use many of the features given below that are available in the font.

 Still, some OpenType fonts use that only partially, not the character set or functions.

-One alert is in order here about the development in modern OpenType fonts.
+One alert is in order here about the development of modern OpenType fonts.